-If you or someone in your household has experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance for the Spring semester at any of New Hampshire’s Community Colleges.
+If you or someone in your household has experienced a financial loss or increased expenses due to COVID-19, you may be eligible for tuition and fees assistance at any of New Hampshire’s Community Colleges.
 In awarding funds, the Community College System of NH is subject to eligibility and compliance rules determined at the federal level.

 What do I need to know about eligibility?

-You must submit a valid 2020-21 Free Application for Federal Student Aid (FAFSA) to Manchester Community College, but FAFSA is not a requirement for these funds.
+You must submit a valid 2020-21 or 2021-22 Free Application for Federal Student Aid (FAFSA) to Manchester Community College, but FAFSA is not a requirement for these funds.
 The FAFSA application is available at www.fafsa.ed.gov.

 You, or someone in your household1, must have experienced a financial loss or increase in expenditures related to COVID-19.